 Sea days and land days may be swapped around depending on the weather to ensure all activities are fitted in!

-Cost is R16500 per person & please email us directly to make a booking.
+Cost is R16500 per person for the 5 night package & please email us directly to make a booking.
 Minimum of 4 required - done on request only or specific dates

 Do you want to see more?
 You can choose any of the various extras: